oatcrunch/pickles-mailer-ms/README.md

 1. Run `git clone git@github.com:oatcrunch/pickles-mailer-ms.git` or manually download the zipped version of the project to any desired location on your local machine.
 2. Open the cloned project using your favourite IDE like Visual Studio Code.
 3. Open up a terminal at your project root directory and run `npm install` (it will install node packages in the root as well as in the subdirectory at modules/mailer-service).
+4. Open up `Docker Desktop` and when it is up (with Docker running), then run `npm run bootstrap` next to install CDK Toolkit into your AWS account (note that this step is only needed to do once).

 ## Running on DEVELOPMENT mode